-5.1 The preparation of the LDF, including the Wembley AAP, is governed by a statutory process set out in the Planning and Compulsory Purchase Act 2004 and associated Government planning guidance and regulations.
-Once adopted the DPD will have substantial weight in determining planning applications and will supersede part of the UDP.
+5.1 The preparation of the borough's local plan, including the Wembley AAP, is governed by a statutory process set out in the Planning and Compulsory Purchase Act 2004, and associated Government planning guidance and regulations.
+Once adopted the

+Plan will have substantial weight in determining planning applications and will supersede part of the UDP.